 Oregon’s electric vehicle industry comprises a broad array of companies throughout the supply chain and across the state.
 Key players in the industry include designers and manufacturers of vehicles and their components, such as batteries, controllers, electronic components, and motors; distributors and installers of charging station equipment; utility companies, electricians, Smart Grid developers; and service providers in the legal, financial, and consulting sectors.
 The cluster supports a wide range of jobs and connects with other leading economic industries while accelerating the development of a cleaner, more sustainable transportation system.
 Read more on the Drive Oregon website.

-- Drive Oregon was launched in 2011 to support the development of Oregon's electric vehicle cluster and recently received an increased funding recommendation from the Oregon Innovation Council for the next biennium (2013-2015).
-Drive Oregon plays a critical role within Oregon's electric vehicle industry by offering grant programs, monthly industry events, and one-on-one assistance.
+- Drive Oregon was launched in 2011 to support the development of Oregon’s electric vehicle cluster and received increased funding from the Oregon Innovation Council in the 2013-15 biennium.
+Drive Oregon plays a critical role within Oregon’s electric vehicle industry by offering grant programs, monthly industry events, and one-on-one assistance.

 - Electric Avenue, a charging station demonstration project hosted at Portland State University, received international acclaim as an example of how electric vehicle equipment can be tested and the public can be introduced to this exciting new technology.